bsccf/Uni-notes/Electrical and electronic systems/2a Magnetism and induction/magnetic flux.md

 If we are representing the flield direction on a surface we can do so in the following way:
 ![[Pasted image 20211027101434.png]]

+This indicates the magnetic field direction is into the page, if we had circles instead then it would indicate the magnetic field dircetion is going outwards.